-The festival schedule can be summarized as follows:
+The festival schedule can be summarised as follows:

-Saturday 30/12/17 Camp grounds open
+Saturday 29/12/18 Camp grounds open day 1

+Sunday 30/12/18 Camp grounds open day 2

-Sunday 31/12/17 Event day 1 Monday 1/1/18 Event day 2 Tuesday 2/1/18 Event day 3
+Monday 31/12/18 Event day 1

+Tuesday 1/1/19 Event day 2

+Wednesday 2/1/19 Event day 3

-Wednesday 3/1/18 Campground close, camper departure
+Thursday 3/1/19 Campground closure, camper departure

 Car pass sales are used to control arrival days of patrons.
 For previous years, typically 60% of car passes are sold for 30 December and the remaining 40% for 31 December.
-For the 2017/18 event Festival Management will monitor sales of camping tickets to confirm the distribution of camping tickets remains similarly or better distributed across the days for camper arrivals.
+For the 2018/19 event Festival Management will monitor sales of camping tickets to confirm the distribution of camping tickets remains similarly or better distributed across the days for camper arrivals.
+It is likely that there will be a better distribution with the additional day being made available for camping.

-Some campers may depart on Tuesday night but the majority of campers would leave the site on the Wednesday, which is the day that the camping area will close.
+Some campers may depart on Wednesday night but the majority of campers would leave the site on the Thursday, which is the day that the camping area will close.